Marktechpost/Token-Saver/README.md

 # Token Saver

-A local Claude Desktop extension to query large PDFs with 92–98% fewer tokens.
+A local Claude Desktop extension to query large PDFs with **92–98%** fewer tokens.
 Performs local hybrid search, cites exact page numbers, and keeps your documents private on your machine

-Ask questions of huge PDFs **locally**, inside Claude Desktop.
-The document never leaves your machine, every answer cites its page, and only the handful of paragraphs that answer your question are ever sent to the model — not the whole file. **Use 92-98% fewer tokens on average**.

 Token Saver is a **one-click Claude Desktop extension** (`.mcpb`).
 It reads a PDF on your computer, finds the passages that answer your question, and hands the